andreghigobr/devicematcher/README.md

 docker pull aerospike/aerospike-server:latest
 ```

-You can run it using Docker:
+You can run it using Docker (make sure to be in the root directory of the project):

 ```bash
 docker run -d \